STELLA-LYE/tp/docs/DeveloperGuide.md

    v.
 Other incorrect add studio commands to try: `mail`, `...` <br>
    Expected: Similar to previous.

-### Generating email template with telegram link
+### Generating email template with Telegram link

-1. Generates a prefilled email template, including the telegram link for that specific group and email addresses of student recipients from the specified group.
+1. Generates a prefilled email template, including the Telegram link for that specific group and email addresses of student recipients from the specified group.

    i.
 Prerequisite: List all lessons using the `list` command.

    ii.
 Test case: `mailtg g/TUT05` where group `TUT05` exists in TutorsContactsPro <br>
-   Expected: Generates a email template containing the telegram invite link for group `TUT05` and email addresses of all students belonging to `LAB05`
+   Expected: Generates a email template containing the Telegram invite link for group `TUT05` and email addresses of all students belonging to `LAB05`

    iii.
 Test case: `mailtg g/RE1` where an invalid `GROUP_NAME` is provided <br>
    Expected: No email template generated.
 Error details shown in the error message.